A Solo Traveler’s Guide

 When verbal expression so often fails me, my creativity speaks instead.
 By then sharing that medium with others, I feel that I might finally be understood.
 From there, loneliness suddenly evaporates and my inner self is unburdened.

-Transience can be the most important gift I’ve ever received
+Transience is the most important challenge I’ve ever faced

 When I travel, I am stronger and more aware of myself.
 The only way to walk is forward, toward whatever might be ahead.
 I am somehow more and less dependent on others.
 I am rooted in the present; aware of my smallness within the world yet am equally aware of how small the world feels when our differences are stripped away.
 I look back on where I’ve been and reflect on private moments, injustices and inequalities.
 There I can always find beauty, sadness, anger for change, and a never-ending hope for what the future might hold.
 Fueled by that hope, I feel alive.